jiawei5131/ChronoShare/report.md

 ## Why express and mongoDB?
 "Express is a compact and flexible Node.js web application framework, it has a robust features can be used to develop a single-page, multi-page and hybrid Web applications."(1) Compared with using node.js, express can significantly reduce the cost of development, especially for lightweight applications.

 MongoDB is is a highly representative NOSQL, it is agile and scalable.
+It can effectively reduced the time which was spent on setting up/designing database (schema) in the past when we decided to start a new development.

 Performance